 Succeeding with your Personal Statement…

-UKCBC provides a fantastic support network for students who want to embark on a great career after a HND.
+- UKCBC provides a fantastic support network for students who want to embark on a successful career after an HND.
 This may also include using the qualification you have to go onto further higher education, such as getting a degree.

-It’s important to understand the skills you have and how these are transferable to the role you aspire to have.
-Express why you are right for a role or course and show you understand exactly what it involves and how this will help you develop.
+It’s important to understand the skills you have and how these transfer over to the role you aspire to have.
+Express why you are right for a role or course and show you understand what it involves and how this will help you develop.
 Enthusiasm is key and will help you stand out from the crowd.
-So, what are you waiting for?
-Happy writing and good luck!